 NULearn is a series of workshops for undergraduates and led by undergraduates, designed to help participants develop insights about learning that can help them maintain academic success.

-Workshops are led by Searle Center Peer Mentors who are trained by the Searle Center and who understand potential barriers students face and how to navigate around them successfully.
+Workshops are led by undergraduates who are trained by the Searle Center and who understand potential barriers students face and how to navigate around them successfully.

 Workshops are 50 minutes long and address topics such as:

 - Making the most of interactions with faculty.